ESP32 based Bluetooth iBeacon

 Using nRF Connect Android App for ESP32 iBeacon

 The ‘Scan’ option will be used to see all the available iBeacons.
-To start searching for the iBeacon either pull down the screen or go to the ‘Scan’ option on the top right corner of the Screen.
+To start searching for the iBeacon ,either pull down the screen or go to the ‘Scan’ option on the top right corner of the Screen.
 This will start searching for the available iBeacons.

 Connecting to Bluetooth using nRF Connect Android App

-3.After searching the iBeacon, you will be able to see the RSSI, UUID, Major and Minor of iBeacon.
-The RSSI will change if you take the mobile or iBeacon away from each other.
+⇒ 3.
+After searching the iBeacon, you will be able to see the RSSI, UUID, Major and Minor of the iBeacon.
+The RSSI will change if you take the mobile or the iBeacon away from each other.
 Here in this screen, the RSSI is (-37).
-Other than this there are some details such as Dummy Company Name, Device Type, Length of the Bytes, The Local Name of ESP32.
-Here it is “ESP32 as iBeacon”.
-You can change local name in the sketch.
+Other than this, there are some details such as Dummy Company Name, Device Type, Length of the Bytes, and the Local Name of ESP32.
+Here it is, “ESP32 as iBeacon”.
+You can change the local name in the sketch.

 ESP32 as iBeaconUsing nRF Connect Android App for ESP32 iBeacon